Mount Warning

-Mount Warning (Bundjalung: Wollumbin, Wool-oom-bin), a mountain in the Tweed Range in the Northern Rivers region of New South Wales, Australia, was formed from a volcanic plug of the now-gone Tweed Volcano.
+Mount Warning (Bundjalung: Wollumbin, Wool-oom-bin), a mountain in the Tweed Range in the Northern Rivers region of New South Wales, Australia, was formed from a volcanic plug of the now-extinct Tweed Volcano.
 The mountain is located 14 km west-south-west of Murwillumbah, near the border between New South Wales and Queensland.

 Lieutenant James Cook saw the mountain from the sea and named it Mount Warning.

 Shield volcano

 Wollumbin is the central volcanic remnant of an ancient shield volcano, the Tweed Volcano, which would have been about 1900 m above sea level or just under twice the height of the current mountain.
 This volcano last erupted around 23 million years ago.
-As the mountain's central vent cooled it shrank, forming a depression at the top that has greatly eroded.
+The mountain's central vent shrank as it cooled, forming a depression at the top that has greatly eroded.